Kaszanas/DatasetPreparator/CONTRIBUTING.md

 ### Local Development

 Ready to contribute?
 Here's how to set up `datasetpreparator` for local development.
+The code style standards that we use are defined in the `.pre-commit-config.yaml` file.

 1. Download a copy of `datasetpreparator` locally.
 2. Install `datasetpreparator` using `poetry`: